infernodragon456/travel_chat_app/README.md

 ## ✨ Features

-- **Voice-Driven Interaction**: Full conversation loop (input and output) is handled by voice.
+- **Voice & Text Input**: Full conversation via voice (Chrome/Edge) or text input (all browsers including Firefox).
-- **Bilingual Support**: Seamlessly switch between English and Japanese for both voice recognition and AI responses.
+- **Bilingual Support**: Seamlessly switch between English and Japanese for both input and AI responses.
-- **Real-Time Weather**: Integrates with the Open-Meteo API to fetch live weather data based on the user's location.
+- **Location-Based Weather**: Automatically extracts location from your query (e.g., "What should I wear in Tokyo?") and fetches real-time weather data from Open-Meteo.
-- **Personalized AI Suggestions**: Uses Groq's Llama 3 model to provide fast, context-aware advice on clothing, activities, and more.
+- **Personalized AI Suggestions**: Uses Groq's Llama 3 model to provide fast, context-aware advice on clothing, activities, and travel.
-- **Dynamic UI**: Built with Next.js, Tailwind CSS, and shadcn/ui for a modern, responsive, and aesthetically pleasing interface with light/dark modes.
+- **Modern UI**: Built with Next.js 15, Tailwind CSS, and shadcn/ui for a beautiful, responsive interface with light/dark modes.
-- **Streaming Responses**: AI responses are streamed token-by-token for an engaging user experience.
+- **Streaming Responses**: AI responses are streamed token-by-token for an engaging, real-time experience.
+- **Privacy-First**: No geolocation permissions required - just mention a city in your query.

 ## 🚀 Live Demo